microsoft/datashaper/javascript/core/docs/core.api.md

 import type ColumnTable from 'arquero/dist/types/table/column-table';
 import type { Observable } from 'rxjs';

+// Warning: (ae-forgotten-export) The symbol "StepNode" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "aggregate" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const aggregate: (id: string) => StepNode<AggregateArgs>;

 // Warning: (ae-missing-release-tag) "AggregateArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)